English 336: Introduction to Linguistics

 Summarize an essay from the reader Language: Readings in Language and Culture that has not been assigned in class, or a magazine or journal article that discusses an important issue involving language.
 At the end give your own responses or evaluation of the article.
 (Dr. Hanlon and the library have copies of this book and one is on reserve; you have only been assigned to read "Nine Ideas About Language" by Daniels from this book.)

-Discuss some aspect of terminology related to our college theme of Sustaining Community Engagement.
+Discuss some aspect of terminology related to our college theme of Community Engagement, Global Learning & Sustainability.
 You could do this by writing about language use in any of the theme programs this semester.
-Or discuss terminology that is important to changes in our society and our views of sustainability and community engagement.
-Some of the terminology is quite new, or the public has recently become aware of it.
-How have electronic social media and other new technologies changed the way people use language?
+Or discuss terminology that is important to changes in our society and our views of these topics.
+Is newtermi nology involved, or has the public recently become aware of it?
+How have electronic social media and other new technologies changed the way people use language or learn about the world?

 Many of the exercises in the Language for Everyone textbook suggest topics for papers.
 (Most of those that suggest writing topics are not assigned for homework.)